3 Countertop Edge Styles That Work Best in Small Kitchens

 It is the small details that make a kitchen unique.
 Each choice intersects to craft the end product — and as many who’ve endured a kitchen remodel know, the small selections may be agonizing.
 Picking an edge profile for the countertops is one of those selections.

 The focal point of the kitchen

 Most folks think kitchen countertop edges do not matter and pick an edge for a kitchen remodel based solely on impulse or personal preference.
-One caveat with this process of selection is that inside small kitchens, extremely decorative edges may create the illusion of less space by drawing your eye to the countertop edge as the focal point of the kitchen instead of to the overall look of the kitchen.
+One caveat with this process of selection is that inside small kitchens, extremely decorative edges may create the illusion of less space by drawing your eye to the countertop edge as the focal point of the kitchen instead of the overall look of the kitchen.

 Stone Edge Countertops

 Whether you are installing a laminate, solid, or stone surface, these three edge styles are going to prevent this issue and serve you well, aesthetically and functionally.
 They’re easy to clean because they’ll lack the grooves in fancier styles which may collect food crumbs and dust.
 In addition, the single bevel appears as if you spent a load of money on your kitchen although, depending upon the material of the countertop, the cost often is comparable with the double-eased.

 The bullnose is a rounded, smooth edge cut that gracefully enhances any material of countertop.
 The curved design will add a dash of elegance to small kitchens without having to overwhelm the styles or color of the wall, counter, floors, cabinet, furniture, or appliances.
 In addition, the Bullnose appears as if you broke the bank, but depending upon the countertop material, the price often is compared to the double-eased.